Moonee-Publishing-LTD/MoonSDK_FullVersion/README.md

 ## Firebase Configuration
 <details>
   <summary></summary>

+**We utilize Firebase for two primary purposes:**

+1. User Acquisition: To facilitate proper integration within Google platforms, event data needs to be stored in Firebase.
+2. A/B Testing via Remote Config: This powerful tool enables remote modification of parameters.

+**Workflow:**

+1. A designated team member, typically the Product Manager, will initiate a Firebase project for your game (do not create one yourself, as it may lead to improper UA usage).
-To correctly initialize Firebase, you need to go to the Firebase console and download the configuration files to your project (google-services.json for android and GoogleService-Info.plist for iOS)
+2. You will receive configuration files (google-services.json for Android and GoogleService-Info.plist for iOS).
+3. Integrate these files into your Unity project following the instructions provided below.

 ![UnityFirebase](images/AddingFirebaseToUnity.png)
 ![AssetesStreaming](images/AssetesStreamings.png)